adamfowleruk/mljs/documentation/video-script-001-intro-mljs.md

 In this example you see six widgets on a page interacting within a single Search Context.
 The widgets affect various aspects of the query, with each widgets' input being reflected by the query changing, being executed against MarkLogic, and in turn updating the UI.

 MLJS aims to expose a large amount of MarkLogic functionality to the application developer, and ultimately the end user.
-Searching, sorting, faceted navigation, visualisations as charts, geospatial queries, co-occurence of elements within results, and semantic queries and navigation can all be accomplished within an MLJS application.
+Searching, sorting, faceted navigation, visualisations as charts, geospatial queries, co-occurence of elements within results, and semantic queries and exploration can all be accomplished within an MLJS application.

 MLJS aims to provide a level of functionality beyond that of application builder, providing a mid-level API that is pluggable and extensible by javascript developers for emerging application scenarios.